 Some of the most popular ways to take CBD oil include:

 - Tinctures: Tinctures are CBD oils that come with a dropper.
 This is one of the easiest ways to take CBD because you are in control of the exact serving.
 Typically, one dropper is a serving, so make sure to read the label carefully to determine your CBD dosage.

 - Capsules: This is another easy way to take CBD orally.
 You’ll find capsules available in several doses.

-- Topical solutions: CBD lotions, balms and salves can be used topically for skin conditions or muscle and joint pain.
+- Topical solutions: CBD lotions, balms and salves can be used topically, as desired and for specific areas of the body.

 - Powders: Powders are another form of oral CBD.
 They can be added to your smoothies or just combined with liquid.

 - Edibles: Another popular type of CBD is edibles, which are preferred by people who enjoy the ease and pleasant taste.

 When choosing a CBD oil product, it can get confusing — so keep these tips in mind.
 First, go organic.
 The hemp plant is what’s called a “bioaccumulator,” which means that it’s capable of absorbing substances from the water, air and soil faster than the rate they’re lost.

 When the plants and soil are sprayed with pesticides and other substances, it will get into the product.
 Choosing an organic CBD oil will ensure that you aren’t also getting toxic chemicals.